Summarize this page via

 Given that AI can mass-produce content within a few seconds, the chances are that the AI content generators might spit out some misleading information.

 So, to cope with these AI-based content creation challenges, marketers, agencies, and publishers must rely on trusted tools like Contentpen.
-It’s an advanced AI blog writer and content generator that streamlines AI-based content generation for both personal and professional users.
+It’s an advanced AI blog content generator that streamlines AI-based content generation for both personal and professional users.

 Why is it important to fact-check AI content?